MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-endpoints.md

 ---

-## Windows Update for Business deployment service
+## Windows Autopatch
+<a name="windows-update-for-business-deployment-service"></a>

-For more information on the required endpoints for Windows Update for Business deployment service, see [Windows Update for Business deployment service prerequisites](/windows/deployment/update/deployment-service-prerequisites#required-endpoints).
+For more information on the required endpoints for Windows Autopatch, see [Windows Autopatch prerequisites](/windows/deployment/update/deployment-service-prerequisites#required-endpoints).

 ## Endpoint analytics